 Subject: Effective Date: Revised Date:

 Written Directive System August 9, 2007 August 12, 2020

 Title: Pages: Distribution:

 Vehicles-Department Owned 6 All Members

-Cross Reference: Chief of Police Appr roval

-CALEA Reference Chapter Todd Pinion
+Cross Reference: CALEA Reference Chapter 41.3.2 Chief of Police Approval Todd Pinion

-41.3.2

 Department vehicles shall be operated in a safe and lawful manner at all times.
 It is the responsibility of the operator to make sure the vehicle which they operate is safe and free from any known safety defect.
 Vehicles shall be kept clean and maintained in accordance with policy.
 The following procedures apply.